maxtana/max-phillips-dot-com/src/pages/posts/post-4.md

 Honestly, back then, going a whole year without drinking seemed impossible.
 But, the good folks in that first meeting (and each subsequent meeting) kept telling me “Just take it one day at a time,” and they were right.

-I used to bristle at sayings like this——such a cliché, _so fucking cheesy_.
+I used to bristle at sayings like this&mdash;such a cliché, _so fucking cheesy_.
 But, by the time I came to my first AA meeting, it didn’t matter.
 Nothing mattered, except finding a way to make the pain go away.
 Drinking wasn’t doing it, in fact drinking was making it all worse.
 Something needed to change.
 And, at that point I would do anything, _anything_, to stop.

 So, that’s what I did.
 I went to meetings every day.
 Two and three times some days.
 And I kept doing that util the thought of having a drink just wasn’t a part of me any more.